MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxTransportService.md

 ```

 ### -ConnectivityLogMaxAge
-!!!
-Exchange Server 2013

-The ConnectivityLogMaxAge parameter specifies the maximum age for the connectivity log file.
-Log files older than the specified value are deleted.
-The default value is 30 days.

-To specify a value, enter it as a time span: dd.hh:mm:ss where d = days, h = hours, m = minutes, and s = seconds.

-For example, to specify 25 days for this parameter, use 25.00:00:00.
-The valid input range for this parameter is from 00:00:00 through 24855.03:14:07.
-Setting the value of the ConnectivityLogMaxAge parameter to 00:00:00 prevents the automatic removal of connectivity log files because of their age.

-!!!
-Exchange Server 2016

 The ConnectivityLogMaxAge parameter specifies the maximum age for the connectivity log file.
 Log files older than the specified value are deleted.
 The default value is 30 days.

 To specify a value, enter it as a time span: dd.hh:mm:ss where dd = days, hh = hours, mm = minutes, and ss = seconds.

 For example, to specify 25 days for this parameter, use 25.00:00:00.
 The valid input range for this parameter is from 00:00:00 through 24855.03:14:07.
 Setting the value of the ConnectivityLogMaxAge parameter to 00:00:00 prevents the automatic removal of connectivity log files because of their age.

 ```yaml
 Type: EnhancedTimeSpan